grandiser/salah/README.md

 - `city`: Default city
 - `country`: Default country
+- `calculationMethod` = Specify a calculation method for prayers using the ID or Shorthand notation.
+See the API reference for more information: https://aladhan.com/prayer-times-api#get-/methods.
 - `compact`: Compact output
-- `useColors`: Enable/disable colored output
-- `useArabic`: Show Hijri date in Arabic
+- `useArabic`: Use Arabic for Dates and Prayer Names
-- `gregorianDate`: Show Gregorian date
 - `hijriDate`: Show Hijri date
 - `locateByIp`: Use IP-based location